junga-com/bg-core/readme.md

 ## Testing

-To build good scripts and especially good script libraries, you need to define the expected behavior and automate the testing of each new change to see if the expected behavior is still achieved.
+To build good scripts and especially good script libraries, you need to define the expected behavior and automate the testing of that behavior each time a change is made.

 Unit tests scripts are simple bash scripts that follow a minimal pattern.
 ```bash